 In this situation, typically the vCenter database will contain a record that suggests that a dvPort with the number of '###' in "in use".
 This is why vCenter is issuing that error message.

-However, when you look at the output from the command "esxcfg-vswitch -l" on the ESXi host, the "in use" associated with that dvPort "###" may contain "0" (which means it is not in use).
+on the ESXi host, the "in use" value associated with that dvPort "###" may show "0", indicating that it is not currently in use.

 The dvPort "###" could be associated with a vmkernel interface.
 The vmkernel interface could be one associated with Management, vMotion, VSAN or other services.